Voltbike Yukon 750 limited edition first impressions and review

 Beefy kick stand

 No flimsy kickstand here.
-The Yukon has a nice beef kickstand that does not get in the way when riding and securely keeps your bike upright when parking.
+The Yukon has a nice kickstand that does not get in the way when riding and securely keeps your bike upright when parking.

 Free motorcycle grade helmet